NEFSC/READ-EDAB-neusAtlantis/docs/developerGuidelines.md

 -   Git lfs [site](https://git-lfs.github.com/)

-## Using Docker
+## Using Docker/podman {#docker}

-Atlantis can be run inside a docker container and the output can be copied on to your local machine.
+Atlantis can be run inside a docker/podman container and the output can be copied on to your local machine.
 The advantages are you don't need additional compilers and software installed on your local machine, you just need [docker desktop](https://www.docker.com/products/docker-desktop).
-(On a windows 10 machine you can use windows powershell to run all docker commands.)
+(On a windows 10 machine you can use windows powershell to run all docker commands).
+Podman can also be used locally (currently untested by dev team).
+However it is the installed on our servers.
+The word `docker` and `podman` can be used interchangably.

 ### Some useful commands